serverlessworkflow/specification/specification.md

  are propagated to the parallel state and can be handled with the parallel states `onErrors` definition.

-If the parallel states defines a `workflowId`, exceptions that occur during execution of the called workflow can chose to handle exceptions on their own.
-All unhandled exceptions from the called workflow execution however are propagated back to the parallel state and can be handled with the parallel states `onErrors` definition.
+If the parallel state branch defines a `subflow`, exceptions that occur during execution of the subflow can be handlerd by the defined SubFlow state.
+All unhandled exceptions however should be propagated back to the parallel state and can be handled with the parallel states `onErrors` definition.

 Note that once an error that is propagated to the parallel state from a branch and handled by the